prfagit/sam-framework/README.md

 "Get swap quote for 1 SOL to USDC on Jupiter"
 "Check my wallet balance"
 "Show trending pairs on DexScreener"
+"Find prediction market opportunities on Polymarket" "Open a long position on BTC futures with 5x leverage" "Check my account balance on Aster Futures"
 ```

 ---